FlorianWery/catchyCFDEM/README.md

     source $HOME/OpenFOAM/catchyCFDEM/etc/bashrc
     source $HOME/OpenFOAM/catchyCFDEM/CFDEM/CFDEMcoupling/etc/bashrc
 ```
-To install the CFD-DEM part of the code, run the following command:
+To install the CFD-DEM part of the code, run the following command from inside the CFDEM folder:
 ```
     cfdemCompCFDEMall
 ```